LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Design

 \subsubsection{Dynamic Question Sampling}

-To ensure unpredictability, each model evaluation is based on a unique set of 1,000 questions randomly sampled from our private question bank.
-A dynamic algorithm generates a unique, non-repeatable question sequence for each evaluation session, making it impossible to predict upcoming questions based on historical patterns.
-Furthermore, models are required to answer questions in the pre-allocated order, preventing any ``cherry-picking" strategies.
-This dynamic sampling ensures that every evaluation is a distinct and isolated event, reflecting the model's true generalization ability rather than its performance on a known set of problems.
+To ensure unpredictability, each model evaluation is based on a unique set of 1,000 questions sampled from our private question bank via a three-stage stratified procedure. \textbf{Stage~1 (Discipline-level quota):} We allocate approximately 100 questions to each of the 10 evaluated disciplines, ensuring balanced coverage. \textbf{Stage~2 (Question-type allocation):} Within each discipline's quota, questions are allocated proportionally by type (e.g., multiple-choice, short-answer) according to the type distribution in the augmented dataset. \textbf{Stage~3 (Sub-discipline sampling):} Questions are randomly drawn from each secondary discipline in proportion to its share within the discipline--type stratum; both original and augmented questions are mixed in the sampling pool.
+After sampling, each question enters a three-state lifecycle (\textit{allocated} $\to$ \textit{pending} $\to$ \textit{completed}) managed by the inner-layer process control (Section~2.2.2), preventing re-use within or across sessions.
+Models must answer questions in the pre-allocated order, preventing any ``cherry-picking'' strategies.
+This ensures that every evaluation is a distinct event reflecting the model’s true generalization ability.